-The complete run of data in the tables of this bulletin are also available to view and download in other electronic formats free of charge using the our Datasets and Reference Table service (if you want the data associated with this bulletin click into Download data in this release option).
+The complete run of data in the tables of this bulletin are also available to view and download in other electronic formats free of charge using our Datasets and Reference Table service (if you want the data associated with this bulletin click into Download data in this release option).
 Users can download the complete release in a choice of zipped formats or view and download their own selections of individual series.
+There is a list of publication dates also available up to January 2017.

 Details of the policy governing the release of new data are available from our Media Relations Office.
-A list of the names of those given pre-publication access to the contents of this bulletin is available on the Producer Price Index: Pre-Release Access List.
+A list of the names of those given pre-publication access to the contents of this bulletin is available on the Pre-Release Access List.